 Treatment: most sebaceous adenomas never cause problems, but any that are ulcerated or being licked need removal.

-Skin Tag or Wart
+Papilloma or Wart

 What they are: multiple small lumps often on the face and head.
-Just like in humans, warts are caused by a papillomavirus; dogs that get them go to dog parks or day care.
+Just like in humans, warts are caused by a papillomavirus; young dogs that get them go to dog parks or day care.

 How we tell: biopsy is necessary, however, their classic feathery appearance is hard to mistake.